Tokyo's vibrant cityscape fuses modernity and tradition. Cherry trees and skyscrapers coexist with serene temples and shrines.

 Notably, Nezu Shrine is revered as a cultural heritage site, having remarkably survived the ravages of war.
 The shrine is mainly celebrated for hosting its vibrant Azalea Spring Festival annually.

-This festival occurs from late April to May, showcasing a stunning display of about 50 varieties of azaleas in full bloom.
+This festival occurs from late April to May and showcases a stunning display of about 50 varieties of azaleas in full bloom.
 Alongside the floral spectacle, the festival features an array of food stalls and entertaining games for visitors.

 Belief/Faith: Shintoism